Projects-At-GP/school-messenger/WHITEPAPER.md

 ```

 ## Get Token
-Of course you need an access token for the `Authorization`.
+Of course, you need an access token for the `Authorization`.
-There a two ways to get the token:
+There two ways to get the token:
 1. by [Registration](#create-account) you can read it from the response or
 2. by using the `users/me/token`-endpoint:
 ```yml